SAP/ui5-tooling/docs/pages/CodeAnalysis.md

 The analyzer uses a set of rules to decide whether one of the above APIs is called whenever the module is executed or whether the API is only called under certain conditions.

 For example, top-level code is always executed.
 Flow-control statements in JavaScript imply that certain blocks of code are only executed under certain conditions (for example, `if` blocks, `else` blocks, ...).
-Besides these inherent JavaScript rules, further common patterns are known to the analyzer, e.g. immediately invoked function expressions or the factor function of AMD modules.
+Besides these inherent JavaScript rules, further common patterns are known to the analyzer, e.g. immediately invoked function expressions or the factory function of AMD modules.

 Any dependencies found that - according to these rules - are always executed, are collected as eager (or standard) dependencies.
 Dependencies that are found on a code path that depends on certain conditions are collected as conditional dependencies.